Science and technology in Israel: Research universities

-Israel has seven research universities: Bar-Ilan University, Ben-Gurion University of the Negev, the University of Haifa, Hebrew University of Jerusalem, the Technion – Israel Institute of Technology, Tel Aviv University and the Weizmann Institute of Science, Rehovot.
+Israel has nine research universities: Bar-Ilan University, Ben-Gurion University of the Negev, the University of Haifa, Hebrew University of Jerusalem, the Technion – Israel Institute of Technology, Tel Aviv University, Open university of Israel, reichman university and the Weizmann Institute of Science, Rehovot.

 Other scientific research institutions include the Volcani Institute of Agricultural Research in Beit Dagan, the Israel Institute for Biological Research and the Soreq Nuclear Research Center.
 The Ben-Gurion National Solar Energy Center at Sde Boker is an alternative energy research institute established in 1987 by the Ministry of National Infrastructures to study alternative and clean energy technologies.

 Israeli universities are ranked among the top 50 academic institutions in the world in the following scientific disciplines: in chemistry (Technion); in computer science (Weizmann Institute of Science, Technion, Hebrew University, Tel Aviv University); in mathematics and natural sciences (Hebrew University, Technion) and in engineering (Technion).

 In 2009, Mor Tzaban, an Israeli high school student from Netivot, won first prize in the First Step to Nobel Prize in Physics competition.
 In 2012, Yuval Katzenelson of Kiryat Gat won first prize with a paper entitled "Kinetic energy of inert gas in a regenerative system of activated carbon."
-The Israeli delegation won 14 more prizes in the competition: 9 Israelis students won second prize, one won third prize and one won fourth prize.
+The Israeli delegation won 14 more prizes in the competition: nine Israelis students won second prize, one won third prize and one won fourth prize.

-Research and Development center
+Research and development center

 Except universities, Israel has seven R&D centers in the periphery.
 These centers were established by the Ministry of Science and Technology, and include Migal and the Dead Sea and Arava science center.
 Their orientation is based on applied science and the dissemination of scientific knowledge to the general population.
 To date, seven centers are working with significant academic impact and relevance to the region.